- Glucosamine: How It Works

 You can find glucosamine in kibble, which is a convenient way of feeding your dog the joint supplement.
 Generally, brands add the compound to the kibble they produce for older dogs.

 Injectable Glucosamine for Dogs

 Injectable glucosamine is a viable option as well.
 You can simply inject your dog with the joint supplements.
-The injectable form is fast-acting and delivers quick relief.
+Many pet parents note that the injectable form is fast-acting and delivers quick relief.
 These are veterinary drugs so please do not go down this road until you consult with your veterinarian.

 A number of raw meats contain glucosamine.
 Depending on the severity of your dog’s pain and the condition he/she is suffering from, your vet might recommend that you feed your dog raw meat containing glucosamine.
 Many Pet owners have resorted to this method in the last few years as the clinical benefit of this nutritional change has been very positive and effective.

 You can select from a range of meat options that are high in glucosamine, including